TalkingQuickly/talkingquickly.co.uk/_posts/2014-1-1-deploying-rails-apps-to-a-vps-with-capistrano-v3.md

 * It uses SSHkit for lower level functions around connecting and interacting with remote machines.
 This makes writing convenience tasks which do things like streaming logs or checking processes, much easier.

-## Design decisions

-By simply adding the Capistrano gem to the applications Gemfile and following the instructions in the Readme, it's possible to get a simple, working Capistrano configuration.

-This approach adds some convenience tasks and conventions on top of that which have performed well for me in production environments.
-It assumes that each application should be responsible for managing all configuration specific to its operation.
-This includes virtual host and config files, log rotation defintiions and monit configurations.

 ## The Stack